-Career choice advice is one of the main services that clients seek from career counselors.
+Career choice advice is one of the main services that clients seek from career counselors and coaches.
 This is because deciding an occupational focus can be difficult!
 Sometimes after several weeks of exploring potential industries and jobs, it can feel discouraging if decisions don’t seem crystal clear.
 Some clients lament that there are no perfect possibilities and that all the possibilities have some “tragic flaw.”
-Others say, “Nothing looks interesting,” or, “There are so many options, I can’t possibly choose one.”
+Others say, “Nothing looks interesting,” or, “I’m interested in so many things, I don’t know how I can possibly focus on any direction.”

 If you are struggling with the career decision-making process, here are some reasons why you may be getting stuck, followed by some strategies about what to do: